ORESoftware/live-mutex/README.md

 clients as you like.
 For more than one key, you can use just 1 broker, or a separate broker per key, depending on how much performance you really need.

+Note that this library uses Websockets - this made it somewhat easier to implement than pure TCP.
+It also makes it possible to use in the browser (although a. this has not been tested in the browser, and b. there probably are not very many use cases for use a mutex library like this in the browser).

 # Installation

 ## ```$ npm install --save live-mutex ```